vitorgalvao/watch-list-workflow/README.md

 * <kbd>⇧</kbd><kbd>↩&#xFE0E;</kbd>: Add to temporary playlist.
 Repeat for all desired items then <kbd>↩&#xFE0E;</kbd> to play them in order.
 An unplayed playlist is reset after a few minutes.
 * <kbd>⌘</kbd><kbd>Y</kbd> (or tap <kbd>⇧</kbd>): Quick Look files and streams.

-Try the Sort and Play Keyword (default: `wls`) to get different views of your list.
+Sort your list in different ways with `wls`.
 Sorting is temporary and does not affect the main list’s order.

 ![Showing sort options](Workflow/images/about/wls.png)

-Manually edit the list via the Edit Keyword (default: `wle`).
+Manually edit the list via the `wle` keyword.
 Your text editor will open for you to reorder and rename at will.
 Keep the initial six characters and colon together with your title.
 Save and quit your editor to apply the changes.

 ![Edit list](Workflow/images/about/wle.png)

-Undo marking an item as watched via the Unwatch Keyword (default: `wlu`). <kbd>↩&#xFE0E;</kbd> to mark not watched and try to recover from the trash.
+Undo marking an item as watched via the `wlu` keyword. <kbd>↩&#xFE0E;</kbd> to mark not watched and try to recover from the trash.

 ![Showing watched items](Workflow/images/about/wlu.png)